Eclipse-SDV-Hackathon-Accenture/IntelliSafe/README.md

 We have three different modules that utilize eCAL's capabilities for near real time break assistance, decentralized alert notifier system, and a subscriber alert notification visualizer app.

-1. `Near Real Time Break Assistance`: To execute this file we have to make sure that all the dependencies listed in the `requirements.txt` for the object detection module and eCAL are already installed.
+1. `Near Real Time Break Assistance`: To execute this file we have to make sure that all the dependencies for the object detection module and eCAL are already installed.
 Then we have to execute the `intellisafe_main.py` with eCAL data being streamed parallely.
 It incorporates the object detection into a singular module and it also provides a near real time stream of the eCAL data.
 We also get annotated object outputs with distance and speed estimates to provide break assistance information which dynamically depends on the car speed as well.

 **Note:** The AI detection pipeline as a separate execution module exists in `object_detection` module.
 It inputs video data and the corresponding execution details for a separate analysis are present in its [README.md](object_detection/README.md) file.